Virginia Tech University Scholarships (2026–2027)

 💰 Cost of Attendance at Virginia Tech

 Regional Reciprocity: Virginia Tech does not participate in WUE or a flagship-match program.
-Virginia residents may use the Academic Common Market to attend certain out-of-state majors at in-state rates, but no discounts exist for out-of-state students coming into VT.
+Virginia residents may use the Academic Common Market to attend certain out-of-state majors at in-state rates, but there are no tuition discounts for out-of-state students coming into VT.

 Cost & Reciprocity FAQs